intel/ai-reference-models/benchmarks/image_recognition/tensorflow/inceptionv3/README.md

 # Inception V3

-This document has instructions for how to run inception v3 for the following modes/platforms:
+This document has instructions for how to run Inception V3 for the following modes/platforms:
 * [Int8 inference](#int8-inference-instructions)